-wuruwuru means "someway, somehow".
-It's culled from the Nigerian expression wuruwuru to the answer which describes a problem solved crookedly.
-It alludes to the experience of making things in Lagos without institutional support.
+The name wuruwuru is from the Nigerian expression wuruwuru to the answer which describes a problem solved haphazardly.
+It alludes to our shared experience of making things without institutional support.

-In almost three years, we've produced 7 projects including a comic, two animated shorts, a board game, a documentary, an archive and an online novel.
-We've worked with over 40 creators and paid out close to $100k in commissions.
+In three years, we've produced an online comic, two animated short films, a locally-made board game, a digital archive and a new type of book.
+We've worked with over 45 creators and paid out close to $100k in commissions.

 I run the studio with Williams Ogah.
-We set up a new team for each project and work remotely using methodologies picked up from a decade of software development.
-Each project becomes a community of practice that helps the artists improve and creates documentation for other creators.
+We set up a new team for each project and work remotely using practices picked up from a decade of software development.